42BR Barristers pupil barrister recruitment

 Perhaps the jewels in the 42BR crown are their employment and family teams.
 One tenant tells us “42BR has great relationships with leading employment law firms — there is plenty of solid work coming through the door”.
 Tenants work across the full spectrum of employment law and are highly respected in this field.
 This work can range from claims of unfair dismissal to discrimination to whistleblowing protection.

 In the family law team, members again work across the spectrum of family law, but have particular expertise in children law.
 One junior tells us: “I often deal with complex children matters following the breakdown of a relationship”.
-Four of the set’s six KCs belong to the family team, adding to its strength.
+Four of the set’s seven KCs belong to the family team, adding to its strength.

 The recently added animal welfare team sees family silk Damian Woodward-Carlton KC wear two hats.
 The team was founded post-Brexit and in light of the new Animal Welfare (Sentience) Act 2022), and continues to build a strong reputation.